 Dr. Foster is the author of multiple scientific publications and book chapters, and has been the Associate Editor of “The American Journal of Sports Medicine” for more than 20 years.
 He previously served as the head team physician for Boston University and was also the post-doctoral fellowship director for several years.
 He earned a master’s degree in health care delivery from the Tuck School of Business at Dartmouth College and an MBA from the Sloan School of Management at MIT.

-Dr. Andrew (Drew) Rogers is the Director of Hip Preservation at Newton-Wellesley Hospital and is a Team Physician for Boston College Athletics.
+Andrew Rogers, MD, FRCSC is the Director of Hip Preservation at Newton-Wellesley Hospital and is a Team Physician for Boston College Athletics.
 He is also the Chief of Orthopedics at Morton Hospital.

 He completed his undergraduate studies from the College of the Holy Cross, and earned his medical degree from Boston University School of Medicine.
 Dr. Rogers completed his internship at Vanderbilt University School of Medicine and his orthopaedic residency at McGill University in Montréal Canada where he served as the assistant administrative chief resident during his fourth year, and administrative chief resident in his fifth year.
 He then completed his fellowship training at Boston University Orthopaedic Sports Medicine, where he also trained at the New England Baptist Hospital and Lahey Hospital.